10+ ideas to diversify your revenue as a photographer

 8. Upsell your albums or prints

 Reach out to your existing clients and ask them if they’d be interested in you creating a photo album for them, to have all those beautiful memories printed and tangible.
 Write them something along the lines of “Hey, hope you are safe and doing great.
 I know how much you loved your wedding/family photo gallery.
 I was wondering if you’d want me to put together a photo album for you, as you finally have the time to pick through the images and participate in the layout designs”.
-Check out Pixellu’s SmartAlbums to create beautiful, modern photo albums or Pic-Time for more client upselling features, like discount announcements on prints, holiday cards created with client photos, etc.
+Check out Pixellu’s SmartAlbums to create beautiful, modern photo albums or Pixieset for more print product options, like holiday cards created with client photos, etc.

 9. Skype & FaceTime Photography